AnmolSirola/NFT-Toolbox-c2siorg/README.md

     -   `/src/index.ts ` : Toolbox class, the single default export from the package
     -   `/src/classes` : Core classes of the package that implement functionalities
     -   `/src/helpers` : Helper classes that are used by core classes
+    -   `src/chains` : Blockchain-specific implementations, adapters, and example scripts for various functionalities
 -   `/tests` : Tests for all core classes
--   `/examples` : Example scripts for all functionalities
 -   `/docs` : Markdown documentation
 -   `/documentation` : Docusaurus project for documentation website